rupertlssmith/mlir-toy/Readme.md

 This step will take some time top build the docker image, as it checks out the LLVM git and builds it.
-This is set up to support interactive development inside the container, so create it with your user id as described.
+This is set up to support interactive development inside the container, and will detect and run as your current user.

 Follow the advice here on installing Docker,
 [install docker](https://docs.docker.com/engine/install/debian/)